assaydepot/assaydepot-php/README.md

 See http://assaydepot.github.com/api/json for API usage information.

-See https://github.com/assaydepot/assaydepot-php/wiki for more indepth examples on accessing the API via OAuth2.
+See https://github.com/assaydepot/assaydepot-php/wiki for more in-depth examples on accessing the API via OAuth2.

 ## Assay Depot Developer Program